aceismtemple/devarim/Memos/LevelOfServant.md

 ### **Role Description**

 The Sage is entrusted with the teaching, interpretation, and preservation of wisdom.
 This role focuses on deep understanding of Scripture, discernment, and instruction.
+Gives vision, doctrine, and overall direction.

 ### **Requirements**